Request a Free Consultation

 Insuring Multiple Farm Locations

-Yet another advantage of a Farmowners insurance policy is that coverage is more abundant with less eligibility requirements.
+Yet another advantage of a Farmowners insurance policy is that coverage is more abundant with fewer eligibility requirements.
 The limitations for agricultural use of outbuildings are not present as they sometimes are with a Homeowners insurance policy.
 For liability reasons, Homeowners insurance policies may limit or restrict the number of horses or other livestock you may have on your property.
 Most Farmowners insurance policies do not contain these limitations, although certain companies may have stricter eligibility requirements for exotic animal farms.

 Other advantages Farmowners policyholders benefit from is the ability to cover multiple locations on the same policy against both Property and Liability losses.
 Most homeowner’s policies will not extend property coverage beyond the insured’s residence premises.
 However, because farmers often own multiple locations, the Farmowners insurance policy will provide them with the coverages they need at their additional locations.
 Farmers who have dwellings rented to others at additional farm locations can obtain Loss of Rents coverage on rental dwellings, providing another valuable coverage to their Farmowners Insurance portfolio.